3.5 Data Centers

 Indoor RTK Reality

-• Initialize RTK outdoors and carry it in.
-Reach Fixed at the entrance with clear sky, then carry the scanner into the white space.
+- Initialize RTK outdoors and carry it in.
+Reach Fixed at the entrance under clear sky, walk at least 33 ft (10 m) while Fixed, then carry the scanner into the white space.

-• RTK drops at the first overhead structure.
-Indoors the scanner falls out of Fixed almost immediately; the indoor georeferencing relies on the last Fixed position.
+- RTK drops at the first overhead structure.
+Indoors the scanner falls out of Fixed almost immediately, and the indoor solution rides on the last Fixed position.

-• Past the device's tolerance, GCPs are required.
+- Past the device's tolerance, control points are required.
 RTK alone is insufficient for whole-facility georeferencing beyond compact server-room scale.

 Ground Control Point Strategy

-• Place GCPs every 50 m (165 ft) for K2 and every 100 m (330 ft) for L2 Pro.
+- Place control points every 164 ft (50 m) for the K2 and every 328 ft (100 m) for the L2 Pro.
 Closer improves accuracy and adds redundancy if one fails to mark cleanly.

-• Use the same coordinate system as the carried-in RTK base.
-Mixing systems forces transformation in processing and loses precision.
+- Use the same coordinate system as the carried-in RTK base.
+Mixing systems forces a transformation in processing and loses precision.

-• Document GCP positions and coordinate system in the deliverables.
-Future rescans must reuse the same control points.
+- Document positions and the coordinate system in the deliverables.
+Datum, projection, zone.
+Future rescans must reuse them.

 Permission and Access

-• Confirm GCP placement permission before the scan.
+- Confirm control point placement permission before the scan.
 Many operators prohibit markers on raised-floor tiles, rack surfaces, or structure.
 Identify acceptable zones in a pre-scan walkthrough.

-• Adhesive removal is mandatory in many agreements.
-Remove sticker targets and tape at session end.
+- Adhesive removal is mandatory under many agreements.
+Remove sticker targets and tape at session end and photograph the removed state.

 Recurring Rescans